-Tatu Vuolteenaho's current and biggest art project is Drag Attack
+Tatu Vuolteenaho's recent and biggest art project was Drag Attack

 .
-He organizes parties where DJs need to dress up in drag to play music.
+He organized parties where DJs need to dress up in drag to play music.
 Drag can be anything: drag queen, king, freak... even to the point where the viewer might ask is this a human being or what.
 The DJs and go-gos/hosts that participated in the Drag Attack parties during 2013-2016 have now been made into paintings.
 The technique for these 62 "Painted Ladies" is acrylic on paper and can be easily exhibited around the world.
-Further plans include making prints and textiles based on the paintings.

 Now, after learning Spanish, Tatu feels the pull of Latin America and he is looking into how he could spend longer periods in that part of the world.
-Maybe doing Drag Attack Peru or something completely unexpected?
+Maybe with his next art project Queer Witches

 (most recent DJ mixes, downloadable)